 I’m not an advisor.
 I keep up to date a directory of financial advisors who give advice but don’t manage investments (sorry, only in the U.S.).

-Financial advisors who operate under the straight and narrow Advice-Only model are the true gems.
-Most advisors are going after the holy grail of selling you products for commissions or managing your money for a large recurring fee year after year.
-Many other advisors offer services billed hourly or by project only as a hook for the “full service” investment management.
+Financial advisors who operate under the straight-and-narrow Advice-Only model are the true gems.
+Most advisors go after the holy grail of selling you products for commissions or managing your money for a large recurring fee year after year.
+Many other advisors offer services billed hourly or by project only as a hook for “full service” investment management.
 This leaves a tiny percentage of advisors who offer good honest Advice-Only services.

 Advice-Only Advisors